 I knew this because when I was a kid, an Austin Somerset was the default second car in the family.
 I was a car kid, so not knowing how to pop the hood (or bonnet) of the Austin would be like admitting I didn’t know what a spark plug was.
 They were humble, under-powered little cars but Austin Somersets had just enough quirky stuff to make them interesting.

-This search for an answer did have a happy ending because I did more research and solved my own problem.
+This search for an answer had a happy ending because I did more research and solved my own problem.
 I found a picture of a 1948 Austin A40 interior and learned the hood release was on the passenger’s side of the car, just above the shelf that runs under the dash.
 Yes–it had ‘Bonnet’ written on it, although the car in question only had a capital B on the knob.

 In either case, the guy who called me out on the bonnet issue was technically correct.
 Maybe if I’d asked where I could find a knob with B on it, I would have had better luck.
 In my defense, we never called the hood a bonnet when I was kid, even though there were Austins, Morris Minors, Morris Oxfords and Ford Prefects sitting on the family acreage at any given time.